open-telemetry/opentelemetry-collector-contrib/docs/types/severity.md

     # single value to be parsed as "error"
     error: oops

-    # list of values to be parsed as "warning"
+    # list of values to be parsed as "warn"
-    warning:
+    warn:
       - hey!
       - YSK